 Where The Pancakes Are, branches in Southwark, Fitzrovia and Battersea Power Station.

 Previously known as Senzala, this south London café serves French crepes with Brazilian flair.
 Technically, pancakes aren't on the menu — it's a choice between galettes and crepes (the difference being what they're made of) but we find that they both do the job nicely when a pancake craving strikes.

 The galettes contain gluten-free buckwheat flour, making them suitable for both vegan and gluten-free diners, while the crepes are made from plain flour and contain egg and dairy — so if you're vegan or gluten-free, go with galettes.

 Thankfully the same toppings are available on both, and the menu clearly marks out which toppings are suitable for which dietary requirements, with a whole page each of savoury and sweet options to choose from, and extra ingredients available to add.
 Vegan options include the Rosa Squash (tomato chutney, roasted butternut squash, courgette, red pepper confit, rocket and roasted almond) and the Sweetie Vegan (maple syrup, banana, strawberries and mixed nuts).

 Sarava, Brixton Village Market, 41-42 Coldharbour Lane, SW9 8PS

 4. Farmacy, Notting Hill: vegan and gluten-free pancakes

-This Notting Hill restaurant offers a 'plant-based' menu (that's a fancy way of saying 'vegan', FYI), and also focuses on organic and chemical-free food.
+This Notting Hill restaurant offers a 'plant-based' menu, and also focuses on organic and chemical-free food.
 It's a very healthy menu — think cold-pressed juices and superfood smoothies — with the house pancakes featuring on the brunch menu.

 Farmacy, 74 Westbourne Grove, W2 5SH.